LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Dataset

 \textbf{ReClor} \cite{yu2020reclor} and \textbf{LogiQA} \cite{DBLP:journals/corr/abs-2007-08124} are datasets derived from verbal reasoning examinations, demanding various types of logical reasoning for answering multi-choice questions.
-These datasets are especially valuable as they represent realistic human reasoning processes.
+Figure~\ref{fig:reclor} in Appendix~\ref{sec:appendix_a} shows an example from the ReClor data.
+These datasets are especially valuable in that they represent realistic human reasoning processes.
 Further, the real-world nature of the questions in these tests, which often require a mix of common sense and logical reasoning, ensures that the model is trained to tackle problems with varying degrees of complexity.
-We use the training set of the two dataset, keeping the test set out of the instruction tuning data.
+We use the training set of the two datasets, keeping the test set out of the instruction tuning data.
+Specifically, we use the Chinese version of the LogiQA dataset.

-Choosing these seminal datasets for CoT instruction tuning in GPT-4 offers a balanced, comprehensive, and challenging training environment.
+These seminal datasets for CoT instruction tuning in GPT-4 offer a balanced, comprehensive, and challenging training environment.
 This approach ensures that the model gains exposure to a broad range of logical reasoning tasks, thus enhancing its ability to effectively handle similar tasks in real-world applications.